tfpf/WSLNotify/dotfiles/README.md

 # Notes
 * `.bashrc` is included here to show off the `envarmunge` function.
 It shouldn't be necessary to replace the `.bashrc` which comes with your Linux distribution.
-* An hourglass is printed by the command timer in `.bash_aliases`; if it is not rendered properly, `sudo apt install fonts-noto` should fix the problem.